Erinn Smart

-Erinn Smart (born January 12, 1980) is an American fencer who was a member of the United States Fencing Team at the 2008 Summer Olympics in Beijing, where she competed in the women's individual and team foil events.
+Erinn Smart (born January 12, 1980) is an American foil fencer who was a member of the United States fencing team at the 2008 Summer Olympics in Beijing, where she competed in the women's individual and team foil events.
 Smart is 5 ft 7 in, weighs 125 lb, and is coached by Buckie Leach.
 Smart's brother Keeth is also a nationally ranked competitive fencer who also started fencing with the Peter Westbrook Foundation.

 Early life and education

 Smart was born in New York City, New York, and lived on Ocean Avenue in Brooklyn.
 Before taking up fencing, she had taken ballet, ice skating, tennis and track.
 After her father, an employee at Sports Illustrated, learned about a program aimed at encouraging minority participation in fencing, she began to take up the sport at age 11 at the Peter Westbrook Foundation, whose founder, Olympic saber bronze-medalist Peter Westbrook, has been her mentor.
 Her brother Keeth, 18 months her senior, took up the sport six months later.

 Smart graduated from Brooklyn Technical High School, as a chemistry major, in 1997.
 She attended Barnard College at Columbia University in Manhattan, graduating in 2001 with a degree in economics.
 She fenced for the Columbia Lions fencing team.
 She was recognized as an NCAA All-American at Columbia.
 She worked for Lord Abbett, a financial firm, following the 2004 Olympics.
 She earned an MBA from the Wharton School of the University of Pennsylvania in 2013.